Skip to main content

 2. Did you use a trackable delivery method for any year-end rent payments?

-3. Did you report rent held by a third party only when it was disbursed to the landlord?
+3. Did you report rent held by a third party using the correct receipt date, including when an authorized agent received the payment for the landlord?

 4. Have you maintained clear documentation and proof of prepaid rent payments?